News updates

 Construction of SRL to progress

-The Victorian Government is progressing works on the Suburban Rail Loop (SRL), with works on SRL stations at Clayton, Glen Waverley and Monash University expected to ramp up this year.
+The Victorian Government is progressing works on the Suburban Rail Loop (SRL), with works on SRL stations at Clayton, Glen Waverley and Monash ramping up in 2024.

 While this is a Victorian Government project, Council regularly meets with the Suburban Rail Loop Authority (SRLA) to ensure their works are well-planned and communicated.
 As part of their commitments, the SRLA will provide the community with advanced notification of works around the station precincts in the coming months.